 Starting out with yoga can feel intimidating, and it definitely takes regular practice before it becomes second nature.
 But yoga is actually an easy exercise to integrate into your life.
 This article will help you transition yourself into a regular yogi.
-All you need is some basic yoga necessities and a positive attitude!
+All you need is some basic equipment and a positive attitude!
 Continue reading to learn more about how to get started with yoga as a beginner.

 What You Need

-When it comes to yoga equipment, you only need a few basic necessities—just prep your station with a yoga mat and bring a water bottle to help you stay hydrated.
+When it comes to equipment, you only need a few basic necessities—just prep your station with a yoga mat and bring a water bottle to help you stay hydrated.
 The nice thing about yoga is that you can do it anywhere.
-As you grow to become more comfortable with yoga, you can incorporate other exercise equipment, like small hand weights, into your routine.
+As you grow to become more comfortable with the movements, you can incorporate other exercise equipment, like small hand weights, into your routine.
 And you don’t need to spend extra money going to a gym or yoga studio.
 This exercise is convenient to complete on your own schedule and in the comfort of your own home.

 Finding a Class

 As you grow to learn yoga, you will discover seemingly endless poses and stretches that you’ve never heard of.
 To successfully move past the beginners’ stage, you’re probably going to need some assistance from an instructor.
 Joining a yoga class will help expose you to a better understanding of it, but in today’s reality, you might not feel comfortable with that.
-Instead, we recommend you opt for virtual yoga classes and keep the workout in-house.
+Instead, we recommend you opt for virtual classes and keep the workout in-house.

 There are many online classes taught by professional yoga instructors, offering virtual lessons that range from beginner to expert levels.
 Some of the most popular channels are Yoga With Adriene, Lululemon, and Madfit, but there are countless options to choose from.
 Take advantage of these free resources by finding one that matches your strengths, and begin practicing!
 You might even decide you prefer online yoga.
 Going virtual not only lets you be comfortable doing guided yoga alone, it can also save you thousands of dollars in membership fees.